-Approximately 19% percent of the Commonwealth's \$18.5 billion in general obligation debt outstanding as of June 30, 2011 has been issued as variable rate bonds.
-Included in this variable rate debt was approximately \$402 million in auction rate securities (about 2% of all general obligation debt) as of June 30, 2011.
+Approximately 19.1% percent of the Commonwealth's \$18.851 billion in general obligation debt outstanding as of June 30, 2012 has been issued as variable rate bonds.
+Included in this variable rate debt was approximately \$402 million in auction rate securities (about 2.1% of all general obligation debt) as of June 30, 2012.

-Approximately \$1.5 billion in bond sales were either for general government purposes or unallocated as of year-end and assumed to be for general purposes, including for construction and equipment purchases.
-The remaining \$676 million in new issues were for highway and other infrastructure construction.
+Approximately \$1.340 billion in bond sales were either for general government purposes or unallocated as of year-end and assumed to be for general purposes, including for construction and equipment purchases.
+The remaining \$419 million in new issues were for highway and other infrastructure construction.

-On the following page is a table which details the Commonwealth's debt by type for the fiscal year compared to the prior fiscal year, excluding premiums and discounts.
+The table below details the Commonwealth's debt by type for the fiscal year compared to the prior fiscal year, excluding premiums and discounts.